 - 3 students were terminated for not working for the employer on their DS form for at least 3 weeks

 Don't be a statistic!
 Know the rules & follow them!

 Frequently Asked Questions

 - When you are terminated, you must return home immediately, or your name will be put on a list of illegal aliens to be found, detained and deported by U.S. Immigration.

 - If you are terminated, a permanent mark is put on your immigration record.
 This could affect your ability to get a U.S. visa for the rest of your life!

 When ERDT terminates a student, we are telling the U.S. Government, “This student cannot be trusted to follow the rules and stay safe.
 We cannot take responsibility for this student anymore.”

 If ERDT suspects that you came to the U.S. intending to not work at the job listed on your DS-2019 form, we are required to terminate your visa, or ERDT could be charged with assisting you with visa fraud.

-I know that ERDT's rules say that if I move to a big city, or if I quit my job and cannot find a job for 3 weeks, my program will end early.
-Is ending my program early the same as termination?
+If I move to a big city, or if I quit my job and cannot find a job for 3 weeks, will my program be terminated?

-No, ending your program early is different than termination.
-It just means that your program is now shorter.
+No, your program will just be ended early.
 Ending your program early does not have a negative effect on your future ability to come to the U.S. However, if you move to a big city, you must be sure that ERDT has your current address, or you will be subject to termination.
 And, you must be sure to leave the U.S. within 30 days, or you will have illegal status.